suhlig/ruby-ssl-server/README.markdown

-# Ruby SSL Server with Client Certificate Authentication
+# Spike on a Ruby SSL Server with Client Certificate Authentication

 This is, as part of the Cloud Foundry [bits-service](https://github.com/cloudfoundry-incubator/bits-service), a spike on a simple Ruby web server that uses SSL certificates to authenticate clients on the TLS layer.